git2samus/batch_unsubscribe/README.md

 Have you ever been added to some github organization and suddenly got spammed with tons of notifications from projects you don't care about? me too.

-You can unsubscribe manually one-by-one but this is tedious, you can also change your settings so you don't automatically subscribed but this also affects individual repos you become a contributor to, which are mostly the ones you're interested in watch.
+You can unsubscribe manually one-by-one but this is tedious, you can also change your settings so you don't automatically get subscribed but this also affects individual repos you become a contributor to, which are mostly the ones you're interested in watch.

 ### The solution

-Ideally github should differentiate between adding a collaborator to a specific repo and being added to an organization in order to prevent mass-subscriptions but since I'm not willing to bet or wait for that here's a simple bash script to automate the process using the API.
+Ideally github should differentiate between adding a collaborator to a specific repo and being added to an organization in order to prevent mass-subscriptions but I'm not willing to bet or wait for that so here's a simple bash script to automate the process using the [API](https://developer.github.com/v3/).

 ## Usage